A-I-Research-Facility/Reinforcement-learning/q-learning-1/README.md

     import gym

-    env = gym.make("MountainCar-v0")    # this creates an environment with a mountain, and a car
+Creating an environment with mountain and a car :-

+    env = gym.make("MountainCar-v0")
     env.reset()

+Resetting is the first thing to do after we create an environment Then we are ready to iterate through it.

 ***
-💢 Resetting is the first thing to do after we create an environment Then we are ready to iterate through it.
+💢 This environment has three actions, 0 = push car left, 1 = do nothing, 2 = push car right

     done = False

-This environment has three actions, 0 = push car left, 1 = do nothing, 2 = push car right

     while not done:
         action = 2